alttch/bma-info/eva4/iac.rst

 Uploading single/multiple files from HTTP URLs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-HTTP/HTTPS-hosted files can be fetched by the target's EVA_DIR/runtime
+HTTP/HTTPS-hosted files can be fetched by the target node into EVA_DIR/runtime
 directory with the following block:

 .. code:: yaml